kubernetes/sig-release/release-team/role-handbooks/enhancements/communication-templates.md

 ## Enhancements Freeze Party Templates

+These templates should be used during the Enhancements Freeze Party for KEPs that are `At risk for enhancements freeze`.

-If the Enhancement Issue **does not** meet the enhancement freeze criteria for inclusion in the current release use this template in Issue comments:
+If the enhancement **does not** meet the Enhancements Freeze criteria for inclusion in the current release, add an issue comment using this template:

 ```markdown
 Hello {enhancement owner} 👋, {current release} Enhancements team here.